 I am a proud Latina born in the United States to immigrant parents from Mexico and Ireland.
 I spent much of my childhood in Montreal and Mexico, attending school in French and Spanish, until I moved to Massachusetts on a scholarship to study at Williams College.
 My husband, Will, and I got married the month after college graduation, and went to live in Mexico, where I had a one-year Fulbright scholarship to study history.
 We got our graduate degrees at UT-Austin, then moved to Burlington for Will to work at a law firm.

 Will and I feel very fortunate to have had the choice to call Vermont home.
-I have tried to give back to this brave little state in several ways, working and volunteering with every age group and many diverse populations.
+I have tried to give back to our Brave Little State in several ways, working and volunteering with every age group and many diverse populations.
 When we moved here, I joined the non-profit HomeShare Vermont as an AmeriCorps member and then got hired as a coordinator.
 I helped seniors and people with disabilities who needed assistance at home, matching them with young people seeking caregiving opportunities or affordable housing.
 Once I had my babies, it was important to me and Will that they speak Spanish and feel proud of their roots.
 For several years, I ran several weekly playgroups in Spanish in Burlington-area preschool spaces through Building Bright Futures.
 I also coordinated dozens of volunteers and organized all the children’s activities for the annual Burlington Latino Waterfront Festival.
 In Essex, I have taught Four Winds, coached Odyssey of the Mind, and developed the yearly Essex-Westford International Potluck nights that brought together hundreds of families, Essex restaurants, and wonderful performers to celebrate the diversity in our community.
-I have worked as a teacher for several years, as well: I taught Spanish at Vermont Commons High School and at Champlain College, and now I am a para-educator and classroom assistant at Jericho Elementary School’s K-4 Spanish Immersion program.
+I have worked as a teacher for several years, as well: I taught Spanish at Vermont Commons High School and at Champlain College, and most recently I was a para-educator and classroom assistant at Jericho Elementary School’s K-4 Spanish Immersion program.
 I have also taught fun and inclusive multi-age Zumba® classes for many years and fundraised thousands of dollars through Zumbathons® for COTS, Steps to End Domestic Violence, the S.D.
 Ireland Cancer Research Fund, and many other worthy causes.